Bath & Body Works Inc (BBWI) Shares Up Despite Recent Market Volatility - News Heater

 Simply click here to receive it.

-The average price recommended by analysts for Bath & Body Works Inc (BBWI) is $47.78, which is $16.4 above the current market price.
-The public float for BBWI is 225.83M and currently, short sellers hold a 4.21% of that float.
-On October 17, 2023, BBWI’s average trading volume was 3.50M shares.
+The average price estimated by analysts for BBWI is $47.78, which is $16.68 above than the current price.
+The public float for BBWI is 225.83M, and at present, short sellers hold a 4.21% of that float.
+The average trading volume of BBWI on October 23, 2023 was 3.23M shares.

 BBWI’s Market Performance